ethx42/tabula-game/README.md

 - No duplicate items within a single board
 - Mathematical validation of distribution requirements

+## Algorithm

+The generator uses a **Spread Distribution algorithm** with the following strategy:

+1. **Greedy Assignment**: Items are assigned to boards one at a time
+2. **Overlap Minimization**: Prefers boards that minimize maximum pairwise overlap
+3. **Duplicate Repair**: Detects and fixes any duplicate boards via swapping
+4. **Frequency Constraints**: Maintains exact frequency requirements

+If OR-Tools is available (requires Python ≤ 3.12), the generator uses a **CP-SAT constraint solver** that optimally minimizes the maximum overlap between any two boards.

 ## Features

 - **36 Unique Items**: Colombian food, culture, landmarks, and traditions